-California’s wrongful death law allows families to recover damages when a loved one has died as the result of someone’s wrongful act.
-The law is set forth in Code of Civil Procedure 377.60.
+California’s wrongful death law allows surviving family members or the estate to sue for damages when a person dies as the result of someone else’s wrongful act – whether the act was negligent, reckless, or intentional.
+The law is set forth in the statute Code of Civil Procedure 377.60.

 - Compensation for the loss of the deceased’s companionship and support.